jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 * Support Vector Machine with Naive Bayes Features
 * Light GBM

-Recurrent neural networks work well on this problem and top Kaggle leaderboards, but I think deep learning approaches are too resource intensive for an algorithm that has to run instantly every single time a comment is posted on one of the most popular websites on the Internet.
+Recurrent neural networks work well on this problem and top Kaggle leaderboards, but I think deep learning approaches might be too resource intensive for an algorithm that has to run instantly every single time a comment is posted on one of the most popular websites on the Internet.
 A major requirement if this were a real-life business problem is efficiency.
 Additionally, adapting the model to secondary features would require stacking, which is a messy solution that increases the complexity of both training and predicting.
 I’ve used model stacking in Kaggle competitions before, and it comes at the expense of efficiency.

 One more consideration is transparency, and this is the biggest aspect of the decision not to use neural networks for this application.
 I want to have the ability to easily audit the model to ensure that it isn’t picking up bias around race, gender, sexual orientation, culture, or unforeseen categories from the curators of the data.
 SVM, Naive Bayes, and LightGBM will make it much easier for a third party to analyze the impact of specific features on the model and make appropriate adjustments to combat bias.